joinpursuit/AC_4_Web/units/fundamentals/lessons/conditionals/conditional_JS.md

 conditional ? true : false

 The ternary operator is made up of three parts.
 The first part to the left of the question mark is a conditional.
-The second part rigth after the questions mark is the value returned if the conditional is truthy.
+The second part right after the questions mark is the value returned if the conditional is truthy.
 The final part is value returned if the condition is falsey.

 ```js